Atomic bombings of Hiroshima and Nagasaki: Events on the ground

 The air raid warning had been cleared at 07:31, and many people were outside, going about their activities.
 Eizō Nomura was the closest known survivor, being in the basement of a reinforced concrete building (it remained as the Rest House after the war) only 170 m from ground zero at the time of the attack.
 He died in 1982, aged 84.
 Akiko Takakura was among the closest survivors to the hypocenter of the blast.
 She was in the solidly-built Bank of Hiroshima only 300 m from ground-zero at the time of the attack.

 Over 90 percent of the doctors and 93 percent of the nurses in Hiroshima were killed or injured—most had been in the downtown area which received the greatest damage.
 The hospitals were destroyed or heavily damaged.
 Only one doctor, Terufumi Sasaki, remained on duty at the Red Cross Hospital.
-Nonetheless, by early afternoon the police and volunteers had established evacuation centres at hospitals, schools and tram stations, and a morgue was established in the Asano library.
+Nonetheless, by early afternoon the police and volunteers had established evacuation center at hospitals, schools and tram stations, and a morgue was established in the Asano library.
 Survivors of the blast gathered for medical treatment, but many would die before receiving any help, leaving behind rings of corpses around hospitals.

 Most elements of the Japanese Second General Army headquarters were undergoing physical training on the grounds of Hiroshima Castle, barely 900 yd from the hypocenter.
 The attack killed 3,243 troops on the parade ground.
 The communications room of Chugoku Military District Headquarters that was responsible for issuing and lifting air raid warnings was located in a semi-basement in the castle.
-Yoshie Oka, a Hijiyama Girls High School student who had been mobilized to serve as a communications officer, had just sent a message that the alarm had been issued for Hiroshima and neighboring Yamaguchi, when the bomb exploded.
+Yoshie Oka, a Hijiyama Girls High School student who had been mobilized to serve as a communications officer, had just sent a message that the alarm had been issued for Hiroshima and neighboring Yamaguchi when the bomb exploded.
 She used a special phone to inform Fukuyama Headquarters (some 100 km away) that "Hiroshima has been attacked by a new type of bomb.
 The city is in a state of near-total destruction."